-- Researching Development in Practice: Mumbai Unbound (30 credits)
+- Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging (30 credits)*

 Part-time students will normally take 'Geographical Thought and Practice', 'Re-theorising Development Futures', and one option module in their first year.
 In the second year, they will register for the dissertation and one other option module.

 The ‘Researching Development in Practice: Mumbai Unbound OR Malaysia Emerging’ modules include the opportunity to travel to either India or Malaysia on fieldwork.
 These field trips run in alternate years and require a minimum number of students to register on the modules.
 Students taking field trip modules are responsible for paying the costs of flights, accommodation and living expenses.
 As a guide, in 2016/17, the cost of field trip to Mumbai was approximately £1,200.